I stepped out of the kayak and into the shallows. The cool water evaporated almost the instant my foot hit the shore.

 According to the McDowell Sonoran Conservancy, steward of the Preserve, there are fifteen Cactaceae species – not 729.

 Arizona Outback Adventures is part of REI Co-Op.
-In addition to kayaking, and hiking, they also offer cycling and stand-up paddle boarding.
+In addition to kayaking and hiking the Sonoran desert, they also offer cycling and stand-up paddle boarding.

 “Meet” Two Visionary Architects